jeajq/jobtracker/README.md

 ## How to Run
 ````
 * Download from GitHub Repo
-* Unzip file
+* Unzip file to your preferred location
-* Open Command Prompt and change the current directory to job-tracker
+* Open Command Prompt and change the current directory to job-tracker (project root folder)
-* Run "npm install" to download necessary modules
+* Run "npm install" to download necessary modules, this starts the app at http://localhost:3000
 * Run "npm start" to start server
-* Open a second window of Command Prompt and change the current directory to /server
+* Open a second window of Command Prompt and change the current directory to /server folder
 * Run "npm install" to download necessary modules
-* Run "npm start" to start webscraping
+* Run "npm start" to start webscraping, server should run and retrieve jobs
 ````
 ## Links